-This was one of Jiazi Yi’s major undertakings – he has seen this through from beginning to the successful end.
-All in all, about a dozen or so publications came out of this, and some very good relationships were forged with other members of the SO-GRID consortium: fro m ST Microsystems over Nexans and Sagemcom, to Landis+Gyr and Trialog, and without forgetting Grenoble-INP, Cap Gemini, ENEDIS, EDF R&D, LANpark … and of course ADEME, the French agency for renewable energy and energy management, which funded the project.
+Major ProjectsAnother major event was that SO-GRID, a large, national, project building a demonstrator of the “Smart Grid” which uses PLC IPv6 end-to-end, completed – successfully.
+This was one of Jiazi Yi’s significant undertakings – he is the guy from my research group who has seen this through from beginning to end.
+All in all, about a dozen or so publications came out of this, and some very good relationships built with other members of the SO-GRID consortium: from ST Microsystems over Nexans and Sagemcom, to Landis+Gyr and Trialog, and without forgetting Grenoble-INP, Cap Gemini, ENEDIS, EDF R&D, LANpark … and of course ADEME, the French agency for renewable energy and energy management, which funded the project.

-We took possession of a Cisco-sponsored (& produced) data center – well, two “mini data centers” for supporting the accelerator/incubator/entrepreneurship activities at X, and to support research, respectively.
+We took possession of a Cisco-sponsored (& produced) data center – well, two “mini data centers” for supporting the accelerator/incubator/entrepreneurship activities at X, and to support the research and training activities of my team, respectively.

 Guillaune Ladhuie and Christian Kakanou from Cisco came out, set up, and configured, everything.
 And Maëlan Bouazouzi From the Ecole Polytechnique IT staff worked tirelessly with Guillaume and Christian on integration into our pre-existing infrastructure.

-With Hitachi Yokohama Research Laboratory, we prepared one journal submission, loosely related to the SmartGrid.
+With Hitachi Yokohama Research Laboratory, we made one journal submission, loosely related to the SmartGrid.

 Also in 2016…